arda-pecel/Autonomous-Driving-Project/README.md

 6 cameras should working together for position specification.
 For car detection 6 cameras are active but for line detection just 2 are enough.
 Raspberry pi 4 is used for communication with Augelab Studio and getting location informations.<br><br>
 ## Updates:<br>
 Strip positions will be checked after strip changes.<br>
-Other cars velocity and positions considered in the strip changes.<br>
+Other cars velocity, positions and acceleration considered in the strip changes.<br>
 In current situation software catchs only one car in the screen.
 Also distance measurement between other cars does not working properly.<br>